stefmolin/Hands-On-Data-Analysis-with-Pandas-2nd-edition/README.md

 - Build and run simulations

 ## Table of Contents
-- [Chapter 1, Introduction to Data Analysis](https://github.com/stefmolin/Hands-On-Data-Analysis-with-Pandas/tree/master/ch_01), will teach you the fundamentals of data analysis, give you a foundation in statistics, and get your environment set up for working with data in Python and using Jupyter Notebooks.
+- [Chapter 1, *Introduction to Data Analysis*](https://github.com/stefmolin/Hands-On-Data-Analysis-with-Pandas/tree/master/ch_01), will teach you the fundamentals of data analysis, give you a foundation in statistics, and get your environment set up for working with data in Python and using Jupyter Notebooks.

-- [Chapter 2, Working with Pandas DataFrames](https://github.com/stefmolin/Hands-On-Data-Analysis-with-Pandas/tree/master/ch_02), introduces you to the `pandas` library and shows you the basics of working with DataFrames.
+- [Chapter 2, *Working with Pandas DataFrames*](https://github.com/stefmolin/Hands-On-Data-Analysis-with-Pandas/tree/master/ch_02), introduces you to the `pandas` library and shows you the basics of working with DataFrames.

-- [Chapter 3, Data Wrangling with Pandas](https://github.com/stefmolin/Hands-On-Data-Analysis-with-Pandas/tree/master/ch_03), discusses the process of data manipulation, shows you how to explore an API to gather data, and guides you through data cleaning and reshaping with pandas.
+- [Chapter 3, *Data Wrangling with Pandas*](https://github.com/stefmolin/Hands-On-Data-Analysis-with-Pandas/tree/master/ch_03), discusses the process of data manipulation, shows you how to explore an API to gather data, and guides you through data cleaning and reshaping with pandas.

-- [Chapter 4, Aggregating Pandas DataFrames](https://github.com/stefmolin/Hands-On-Data-Analysis-with-Pandas/tree/master/ch_04), teaches you how to query and merge DataFrames, perform complex operations on them, including rolling calculations and aggregations, and how to work effectively with time series data.
+- [Chapter 4, *Aggregating Pandas DataFrames*](https://github.com/stefmolin/Hands-On-Data-Analysis-with-Pandas/tree/master/ch_04), teaches you how to query and merge DataFrames, perform complex operations on them, including rolling calculations and aggregations, and how to work effectively with time series data.

-- [Chapter 5, Visualizing Data with Pandas and Matplotlib](https://github.com/stefmolin/Hands-On-Data-Analysis-with-Pandas/tree/master/ch_05), shows you how to create your own data visualizations in Python, first using the `matplotlib` library, and then directly from `pandas` objects.
+- [Chapter 5, *Visualizing Data with Pandas and Matplotlib*](https://github.com/stefmolin/Hands-On-Data-Analysis-with-Pandas/tree/master/ch_05), shows you how to create your own data visualizations in Python, first using the `matplotlib` library, and then directly from `pandas` objects.

-- [Chapter 6, Plotting with Seaborn and Customization Techniques](https://github.com/stefmolin/Hands-On-Data-Analysis-with-Pandas/tree/master/ch_06), continues the discussion on data visualization by teaching you how to use the `seaborn` library for visualizing your long form data and giving you the tools you need to customize your visualizations, making them presentation-ready.
+- [Chapter 6, *Plotting with Seaborn and Customization Techniques*](https://github.com/stefmolin/Hands-On-Data-Analysis-with-Pandas/tree/master/ch_06), continues the discussion on data visualization by teaching you how to use the `seaborn` library for visualizing your long form data and giving you the tools you need to customize your visualizations, making them presentation-ready.

-- [Chapter 7, Financial Analysis: Bitcoin and the Stock Market](https://github.com/stefmolin/Hands-On-Data-Analysis-with-Pandas/tree/master/ch_07), walks you through the creation of a [Python package for analyzing stocks](https://github.com/stefmolin/stock-analysis), building upon everything learned in chapters 1-6 and applying it to a financial application.
+- [Chapter 7, *Financial Analysis: Bitcoin and the Stock Market*](https://github.com/stefmolin/Hands-On-Data-Analysis-with-Pandas/tree/master/ch_07), walks you through the creation of a [Python package for analyzing stocks](https://github.com/stefmolin/stock-analysis), building upon everything learned in chapters 1-6 and applying it to a financial application.

-- [Chapter 8, Rule-Based Anomaly Detection: Catching Hackers](https://github.com/stefmolin/Hands-On-Data-Analysis-with-Pandas/tree/master/ch_08), covers [simulating data](https://github.com/stefmolin/login-attempt-simulator) and applying everything learned in chapters 1-6 to catching hackers attempting to authenticate to a website, using rule-based strategies for anomaly detection.
+- [Chapter 8, *Rule-Based Anomaly Detection: Catching Hackers*](https://github.com/stefmolin/Hands-On-Data-Analysis-with-Pandas/tree/master/ch_08), covers [simulating data](https://github.com/stefmolin/login-attempt-simulator) and applying everything learned in chapters 1-6 to catching hackers attempting to authenticate to a website, using rule-based strategies for anomaly detection.

-- [Chapter 9, Getting Started with Machine Learning in Python](https://github.com/stefmolin/Hands-On-Data-Analysis-with-Pandas/tree/master/ch_09), introduces you to machine learning and building models using the `sklearn` library.
+- [Chapter 9, *Getting Started with Machine Learning in Python*](https://github.com/stefmolin/Hands-On-Data-Analysis-with-Pandas/tree/master/ch_09), introduces you to machine learning and building models using the `sklearn` library.

-- [Chapter 10, Making Better Predictions: Optimizing ML Models](https://github.com/stefmolin/Hands-On-Data-Analysis-with-Pandas/tree/master/ch_10), shows you strategies for improving the performance of your machine learning models.
+- [Chapter 10, *Making Better Predictions: Optimizing ML Models*](https://github.com/stefmolin/Hands-On-Data-Analysis-with-Pandas/tree/master/ch_10), shows you strategies for improving the performance of your machine learning models.

-- [Chapter 11, ML Anomaly Detection: Catching Hackers, Part 2](https://github.com/stefmolin/Hands-On-Data-Analysis-with-Pandas/tree/master/ch_11), revisits anomaly detection on login attempt data, using machine learning techniques.
+- [Chapter 11, *ML Anomaly Detection: Catching Hackers, Part 2*](https://github.com/stefmolin/Hands-On-Data-Analysis-with-Pandas/tree/master/ch_11), revisits anomaly detection on login attempt data, using machine learning techniques.

-- Chapter 12, The Road Ahead, contains resources for taking your skills to the next level and further avenues for exploration.
+- Chapter 12, *The Road Ahead*, contains resources for taking your skills to the next level and further avenues for exploration.
 (Available in the book.)

 ## About the Author
 Stefanie Molin ([@stefmolin](https://github.com/stefmolin)) is a Data Scientist and Software Engineer at Bloomberg LP in NYC (and hacker in training) tackling tough problems in Information Security particularly revolving around anomaly detection, building tools for gathering data, and knowledge sharing.
 She has extensive experience in data science, designing anomaly detection solutions, and machine learning in both R and Python in the AdTech and FinTech industries.
 She holds a B.S. in Operations Research from Columbia University’s engineering school with minors in Economics and Entrepreneurship and Innovation.